When it comes to paying for college, we’re here for you

 From filing a FAFSA to understanding your financial aid options, you can count on Davenport University’s financial aid team.

 At Davenport, we don’t want you to lose sleep over how to pay for college.
 That’s why we make our tuition and fees affordable and help students find as many resources as possible when it comes to paying for college.
-In fact, more than 95% of our students receive financial aid for college.
+More than 95% of our students receive some form of financial aid for college.
+Each year 91% of our students receive a scholarship or gift aid.
+Unlike student loans, these funds do not have to be repaid.

 Financial aid for college starts with filing a FAFSA